top of page

 How many staff members does GASP employ?

-GASP employs five full-time staff members – our executive director, an events and education coordinator, a communications manager and two attorneys.
-We also have two part-time employees – an officer manager and project manager.
+GASP employs five full-time staff members – our executive director, a programs manager, a communications manager, an attorney, and a field technician.
+We also have one part-time employee – an officer manager.

 Who runs GASP?